1darshanpatil/termato/README.md

 - **-r=<rounds>**: Set the total number of completed pomodoro intervals (work round + break).
 Default: 4.
 - **-h**: Display this help message.

-## Example

-python pomodoro.py -w=30 -b=10 -r=3

-This will start a pomodoro timer with a work interval of 30 minutes, a break of 10 minutes, and 3 completed rounds.

 ## Note